 “I think if a company was ready to go public, they were [already] a good candidate… the JOBS Act came along [and] made that a little bit easier,” Hall stated in an interview with the Financial Executives Research Foundation in early 2017.

-That answer seems unsatisfying – shouldn’t the JOBs Act have had some kind of effect?
+That answer seems unsatisfying – shouldn’t the JOBs Act have had an effect?

 The JOBs Act and Small Company IPOs

 The answer is that it has – but the impact is mainly related to Title IV, the provision that helps small companies file for an IPO more easily.
 The impact is focused on small company IPOs versus traditional IPOs, rather than on overarching IPO trends.